Community Media Sustainability Policy Series

 The UNESCO Community Media Sustainability Policy Series has been created to assist media regulators and government institutions provide a regulatory environment that recognises the value of community media and supports its long-term sustainability.

-Developed in conjunction with the Centre for Law and Democracy, it builds upon the recommendations from the landmark UNESCO event on Community Media Sustainability: Strengthening Policies and Funding, held in September 2015 at UNESCO Headquarters in Paris, France.
+The series builds upon the recommendations from the landmark UNESCO event on Community Media Sustainability: Strengthening Policies and Funding, held in September 2015 at UNESCO Headquarters in Paris, France.
 The event brought together governments, broadcasting regulators, community radio networks, academia, and NGOs, as well as intergovernmental and UN organizations, to discuss concrete ways ensure a healthy future for community media across the world.

-If you represent a media regulator, NGO or other related organisation and would like to organise a consultation, contact Tim Francis, UNESCO Associate Programme Specialist for Media Development and Society, at: t.francis(a)unesco.org
+If you represent a media regulator, NGO or other related organisation and would like to organise a consultation, contact Mirta Lourenço, UNESCO's Chief of Section for Media Development and Society, at: m.lourenco(a)unesco.org

 List of topics

 The Centre for Law and Democracy is a non-governmental organization working towards a world in which robust respect for all human rights underpins strong participatory democracy at all levels of governance – local, national, regional and international – leading to social justice and equality.
 The organization works to promote, protect and develop those human rights which serve as the foundation for or underpin democracy, including the rights to freedom of expression, to vote and participate in governance, to access information and freedom of assembly and association.